-A surcharge of 0.4% will be added to the total amount of payments made to the department when using the credit option when using MasterCard or Visa (a credit card or debit card).
-The surcharge applies to Visa and MasterCard, and will bring the department into line with other organisations.
+A surcharge of 0.4% will be added to the total amount of payments made to the department using the credit option when using MasterCard or Visa (a credit card or debit card).
+The surcharge applies to Visa and MasterCard and will bring the department into line with other organisations.

 This table provides examples of the 0.4% surcharge.